alpaka-group/alpaka/doc/dev/style.md

 -> bool
 ```
   * This makes it easier to see the return type because it is on its own line.
-  * This leads to a consistent style for lambdas, functions templates with dependent return types and standard functions.
+  * This leads to a consistent style for constructs where there is no alternative style (lambdas, functions templates with dependent return types) and standard functions.

 * Each function parameter is on a new indented line:
 ```